InnovateUKGitHub/innovation-funding-service-post-award/app/src/ui/components/readme.md

 More documentation can be found at `componentsGuide/readme.md`.

 ## Using a component
-The components layer should be imported as `import * as ACC from "@ui/components"`.
+The components layer should NOT be imported as `import * as ACC from "@ui/components"`.
-When being used, the component required should be obtained by navigating to the relevant directory and then the necessary component.
-e.g. `<ACC.Renderers.ShortDate />`, `<ACC.Projects.Title />` or `<ACC.DocumentList />`
+When being used, the component required should be obtained by automatically importing the relevant component with Intellisense. e.g. `<ShortDate />`, `<ProjectTitle />` or `<DocumentList />`